Office of General Counsel, Special Education Mediation Program

 TEA created a quick-reference document that provides parents and school districts with an overview of the options available for resolving disputes arising under federal and state special education law.
 It is not intended to interpret, modify, or replace any procedural safeguards provided by, or requirements of, federal or state law.
 The Special Education Dispute Resolution Comparison of Services Chart is also available in Spanish.

 The special education mediators provide this special education mediation survey to parties following the completion of the mediation process.

 Mediation Request Form

-A mediation request must be sent in writing to TEA by mail, fax or hand delivery.
+A mediation request must be sent in writing to TEA by e-mail, mail, fax or hand delivery.
 TEA designed a model special education mediation request form.
 You are not required to use the model form, but TEA encourages its use.
-The mediation request must be mailed, hand-delivered or faxed to TEA.
+The mediation request must be e-mailed, mailed, hand-delivered or faxed to TEA.
 Although not required, TEA recommends that the requester also provide a copy to the other party.
 The special education mediation request form is also available in Spanish.